Origin.

 AI citation breaks the control.
 The AI engine decides which page enters the buyer's view.
 The buyer may land at any stage.
 A page that does not signal which stage it occupies, and does not route to the adjacent stages, loses the funnel motion entirely.
 The buyer reads one page and leaves.

-The practical stake is that pages without internal AIDA routing convert at one-third the rate of pages with explicit routing.
+The practical stake is that pages without internal decision routing convert at one-third the rate of pages with explicit routing.
 The drop is not about creative quality.
 It is about whether the buyer can move from the page they landed on to the next stage of decision without leaving the site.

 Section 03 · How it runs